dipanc1/dipanc1/README.md

 - 👀 I’m interested in coding, right now.
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking for a 'learning mate', so we can learn together.
-- 📫 How to reach me @fb.com/dipanc1
+- 📫 You can reach me @fb.com/dipanc1

 <!---
 dipanc1/dipanc1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.